-- Set the Numbering Format field to public.
+- Set the Numbering Format field to private.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
 When public format is used, Communication Manager automatically inserts a "+" sign, preceding the numbers in the "From", "Contact" and "P-Asserted Identity" (PAI) headers.
-The Numbering Format was set to public and the Numbering Format in the route pattern was set to pub-unk (see Section 5.10). - Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
+To keep uniformity with the format used by Alestra, the Numbering Format was set to private and the Numbering Format in the route pattern was set to unk-unk (see Section 5.10). - Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
 This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2, if the inbound call has enabled CPN block.